QuilonQuest/ProximaNet/README.md

 ## How we built it
 - NEAR Protocol
+- JavaScript
+- Rust
+- Rainbow Bridge
+- Aurora Engine
 - NodeJS
+- NPM
-- JavaScript
+- YARN

 # Problem
 - Lack of traceability in the international print media
-- Excess of centralisation in the regional print media
+- Excess of centralisation in the international print media
-- Lack of interoperability between print media networks
+- Lack of interoperability between media monetisation networks
-- Limited scalability for print media messaging systems
+- Limited scalability for media monetisation systems
 - Lack of authenticity of advertisements and adverts
+- Lack of heterogeneity in media contents and culture

 ## Technology
 - Ethereum - NEAR - Cross Chain Shard Rainbow Bridge